 These how-to instructions are for the multiplayer games created by CodeThisLab.com (CTL), a game company in Naples, Italy.

-The CTL multiplayer games include Backgammon, Battleship, Checkers, Chess, Connect 4, Darts, Dominoes, Reversi, Rummy, and Tic-Tac-Toe.
-(Others here such as Cribbage, Minesweeper, and Speed Cards use different steps.)
+The CTL multiplayer games include Backgammon, Battleship, Checkers, Chess, Connect 4, Darts, Dominoes, Guess Who, Reversi, Rummy, Snakes & Ladders, Tic-Tac-Toe, and UNO Four Colors.
+(Other multiplayer games here such as Cribbage, and Rummikub use different steps.)

 Note: The CTL multiplayer games can be played against random human players by choosing the Quick Match option in Step 3 below.
 These games can also be played against the computer (see Step 2).